Jessika63/PharmaXcess/distributeur/backend/README.md

-# To start the project
+# To start the backend

 ## Docker set up